kohlhofer/Crossings/chapters/chapter-04.md

 The deliveries are quick—Henderson's farm, then Ada's store.
 Mrs. Henderson checks the sack, counts out payment with careful fingers.
 Ada runs the flour through her fingers, testing its quality.
 "Good flour," she says.
 "Tell him I said so."

-The return trip is easier, the cart empty.
+The sun rides higher as he pushes the empty cart back to the mill.
 The miller waits, counting coins twice, making marks.
 "Two bits," he says, pressing the coins into his palm.
 "Come back next week.
 Might have something."

 The coins are cold, few, real.
 He pockets them, nods, turns to go.
-In the doorway to the mill house, Mara appears again, her movements careful, strategic.
+In the doorway to the mill house, Mara appears again, like a shadow at the edge of sight.
 She watches him leave, her expression unreadable.
 He nods to her.
 She does not respond, but something in her posture softens.

-The path back to the river is quiet, the afternoon light slanting through the trees.
+The path back to the river lies quiet.
 Behind him, the mill wheel turns, grinding grain, marking time.
-The sound fades as he walks, replaced by the whisper of wind through the leaves.
+The sound fades as he walks.

-At the river, he stands on the dock, coins in his pocket.
+At the river, afternoon shadows stretch across the dock.
+He stands with coins in his pocket.
 The water moves past, brown and slow, carrying its burden of silt and debris.
-He checks his fishing line, empty as always, and settles into the familiar rhythm of evening.
+He checks his fishing line, empty as always.
 The coins make a small sound when he moves.

-Behind him, the mill wheel turns, out of sight but not out of mind, grinding grain and marking time.